Social | Talent creativity

 Hiring people with disabilities

 In March 2021 the Group joined The Valuable 500, a global initiative launched at the World Economic Forum’s annual meeting in Davos, Switzerland in January 2019.
 The Valuable 500 aims to help business leaders transform their businesses and unlock the social and economic value of people living with disabilities around the world.
 It gains the endorsement of the CEOs from 500 companies worldwide.
-The concept of The Valuable 500, which respects diversity and promotes inclusion, has much in common with the Group’s corporate philosophy and is in line with the intended direction of its Global Human Rights Policy.
+The concept of The Valuable 500, which respects diversity and promotes inclusion, has much in common with the Group’s corporate philosophy and is aligned with the intended direction of its Global Human Rights Policy.

 Sharing the belief of The Valuable 500 with other world leaders, the Group will strengthen its diversity initiatives, including building a diverse workplace that empowers employees with disabilities.
 The Group will work to create a more inclusive society that promotes good physical and mental health through co-creation with communities and strategic partners.

-Japan
+Regional Initiatives: Japan

-Bridgestone Empowerment Co., Ltd. started with seven employees with disabilities and five other staff members and has expanded its business within the group to hire 232 employees with disabilities and 66 other staff members as of January 2025.
+Bridgestone Empowerment Co., Ltd. started with seven employees with disabilities and five other staff members and has expanded its business within the group to hire 238 employees with disabilities and 75 other staff members as of January 2026.

 At the company's headquarters (Kodaira, Tokyo) and branch offices (Nagoya in Aichi, Ichikawa in Chiba, Yokohama in Kanagawa, Chuo-ku in Tokyo, Nasushiobara in Tochigi, Ageo in Saitama, Amagi in Fukuoka and Hikone in Shiga), the following values serve as its fundamental philosophies as it aims to be a company where each and every employee can work with energy and enthusiasm: